-Prerequisite: R CUL/CUL III and FCS 165/HE 165 and R CSIS/CSIS 120
+Prerequisite: A minimum grade of 'C' in R CUL/CUL III and FCS 165/HE 165 and R CSIS/CSIT 120

 Basic principles of menu planning and purchasing with emphasis on: menu design; specifications and pricing; purchasing, inventory control and storeroom operations; and food and beverage cost control.
 Includes spreadsheet and database applications.
 Students will be expected to meet high standards of professionalism and work habits.